adjentz/elixr2/Elixr.Api/Content/Features/fast-healing.md

-At the beginning of your turn, you regain a number of points of Energy specified in the name of this Characteristic.
+At the beginning of your turn, you regain a 1 point of Energy.

  This works even when incapacitated, unless stated otherwise.